Welcome to today's edition of the Rush 24-7 podcast.

 There were no such stories.

-The last stories I saw about it were gasoline shortage and people standing in line at gas stations with uh individual cans of gasoline to fire up their generators.
+The last stories I saw about it were gasoline shortage and people standing in line at gas stations with individual cans of gasoline to fire up their generators.

-And that was, you know, within a day or two or a week or two either side of the election.
+And that was, you know, within a day or two or a week or two, either side of the election.

-And then it ceased to be a story, and I've honestly, I'm telling you, I probably forgot it.
+And I honestly, I'm telling you, I promptly forgot it.

 And the power, long ago, I thought the power was restored.

-And I saw that last week, and I'm telling you, I was literally shocked.
+And I'm telling you, I was literally shocked.

 That's why I made such a big deal about it.